 Dog bite attorney, Patrick O’Hara, filed a lawsuit this week against the business that owned the dogs.
 Because the dogs had shown aggressive behavior in the past, the dog owner is responsible under the strict liability cause of action in addition to negligence and negligence per se.
 The O’Hara Law Firm has already obtained sworn witness statements from neighbors verifying that the dogs were routinely allowed to escape from the property and harass people before Ms. Stephenson was attacked.

 Ms. Stephenson’s estate has claims for Ms. Stephenson’s pain and suffering and mental anguish that she experienced from the dog attack.
-In addition, Ms. Stephenson’s husband and children have wrongful death claims for losing their family member.
+In addition, Ms. Stephenson’s husband and children have wrongful death claims for losing their family members.

 The O’Hara Law Firm has experience handling catastrophic dog bite injury claims.
-Multiple personal injury law firms in Houston refer their clients injured by dog to the O’Hara Law Firm.
+Multiple personal injury law firms in Houston refer their clients injured by dogs to the O’Hara Law Firm.
 Several personal injury lawyers who represent clients injured by dogs have asked Mr. O’Hara for advice regarding their lawsuits.
 If you have been seriously injured by a dog, contact the O’Hara Law Firm regarding representation.
 We represent clients on a contingency fee basis, so we are not paid unless we are able to recover compensation for your injuries.